aneesas/padm-project/README.md

 # Deliverable 1: Activity Planning

-### Assumptions
+This module implements an ActivityPlanner class that serves as a solver for activity planning problems utilizing the Planning Domain Definition Language (PDDL).

+## Assumptions in Domain Design

+During the design of the domain for activity planning, several assumptions were made to model the problem effectively.
+Assumptions include:
-- There is only one drawer in the environment that we are able to manipulate
+- There is only one drawer in the environment that we are able to manipulate.
-- Each location (burner, countertop, inside of drawer) can only hold one item at a time
+- Each location (burner, countertop, inside of drawer) can only hold one item at a time.
-- The robot arm can only hold one item at a time
+- The robot arm can only hold one item at a time.
-- We can abstract away the details of certain actions, e.g., how the gripper picks up different items
+- We can abstract away the details of certain actions, e.g., how the gripper picks up different items.

+## Files and Functions Overview

 ### Files:
-- **activity_planner.py** - contains logic for parsing the PDDL problem and domain files and running the activity planning algorithm
+- `src/activity_planner.py`: Implements the `ActivityPlanner` class that serves as the core of the activity planning functionality.
-- **pddl_domain.py** - contains PDDL domain definition specifying the types, predicates, and actions
+- `pddl/pddl_domain.pddl` - Contains the PDDL domain definition including specification of the types, predicates, and actions
-- **pddl_problem.py** - contains PDDL probelm definition specifying the objects, initial state, and goal state
+- `pddl/pddl_problem.pddl` - Contains the PDDL problem definition including specification of the objects, initial state, and goal state
+- `padm-project-2023f/pddl-parser/pddl-parser/PDDL.py`: From the pddl-parser library.
+Contains the PDDL parsing functionalities used to read domain and problem files.
+Note: We have placed this folder in .gitignore, so the repo would need to be included in order for this code to run properly.

-### Key Functions
+### Key Classes and Functions:
-- **solve** - runs the specified planner (modular design so we can swap out planners)
-- **_run_ff_planner**
-    - **make_relaxed_graph** - constructs a relaxed plan graph
-    - **get_cost** - returns the FF heuristic
-    - **best_first_search** - runs Best-First Search
-    - **extract_plan** - returns the solution
-    - **ff_search** - runs Fast Forward search
-    - **extend_graph** - figures out what actions we can take next

-### Approach
-[Using slides as reference]
-- For our planner, we first create a relaxed plan graph and run FF on it (searches backwards for a plan)
-- The number of actions in this relaxed plan is used a heuristic to estimate the true cost of achieving the goal
-- Our FF heuristic is used to guide which actions to explore when extending the 'real' plan
-- When no search progress can be made, we switch to Best First Search

-### Challenges
+#### ActivityPlanner Class:
+- `__init__(self, domain_file, problem_file)`: Initializes the ActivityPlanner object by parsing domain and problem files using the PDDL_Parser class from the pddl-parser library.
+- `solve(self)`: Generates an activity plan based on the input domain and problem files.
+- `_run_bfs_planner(self)`: Implements a breadth-first search planner to find a solution.
+    - `generate_possible_actions(self, state)`: Generates possible actions based on the current state.
+    - `apply_action(self, state, action)` - Applies an action to the state and generates a new state.
+- `_extract_activity_plan(self, state, plan, path)`: Extracts the activity plan from the final state.

+#### State Class:
+- `__init__(self, state, parent, action, cost)`: Initializes the State object representing a state in the planning process.

+## Approach Used for Plan Generation

+The approach for plan generation involves:
+- Parsing the PDDL domain and problem files using the `PDDL_Parser`.
+- Initializing an `ActivityPlanner` object with the parsed information.
+- Utilizing a breadth-first search planner (`_run_bfs_planner`) to find a solution by exploring possible actions and states.
+- Extracting the resulting activity plan through the `_extract_activity_plan` function.

+## Challenges Faced and Strategies Employed

+During the development of the activity planning module, challenges included:
+- Designing effective predicates, actions, and types to accurately model the domain.
-- We tried to utilize 'supertypes' in order to generalize our actions to handle different object types in the same way, but ran into issues (explain issues)
-- Tried different PDDL library in order to use 'supertypes' but had to switch back (explain)
+    - We tried to utilize 'supertypes' in order to generalize our actions to handle different object types in the same way, but we ran into issues.
+After testing with multiple different pddl parsing libraries, we determined that none of them would efficiently be able to handle 'supertypes'.
+Thus, we had to switch back to the original library and rewrite our predicates and actions so as to be more explicit and allow for more straightforward parsing.
+    - Replacement/Population of terms in order to quickly check which actions were feasible from a given state proved difficult.
+We came across many errors and ultimately decided to go with a more robust implementation that removed the need for parameters.
+This greatly improved our workflow.
+- Ensuring correct parsing of PDDL files and handling errors in case of incorrect file formats or missing information.
+- Implementing our initial planning approach using the FF heuristic proved to be quite complex, so we modified our approach to follow Breadth-First Search instead.

+Strategies employed to address these challenges involved:
+- Iterative refinement of predicates and actions based on domain understanding.
+- Extensive testing and validation of the PDDL parsing functionalities.
+- Experimenting with different planning algorithms and heuristics to optimize the solution process.
+The structure of the code allows for ease in switching between different planners if we were to implement other kinds as well.

+## Example Result

 # Deliverable 2: Motion Planning
 ### Assumptions